 The Association for Institutional Thought

-Awards will be made to the three best papers.
-Winners are expected to present their research during a special session at the Annual Meetings of AFIT, held during the Western Social Science Association’s Annual Conference at the Hyatt, Albuquerque, New Mexico, April 2-5, 2014.
+Awards will be given to what are selected as the best three student papers drawn from the pool of submissions.
+Winners are then expected to present their research findings during a special session at the Annual Meeting of AFIT that is scheduled to be held as part of the annual conference of the Western Social Science Association Conference (WSSA).

-- Paid admission to the AFIT Presidential Address Dinner
+Paid Admission to the AFIT Banquet and Presidential Address

 Application Procedures and Deadlines